 This shouldn’t put you off completely, however, because there are still plenty of excellent nutritional benefits to be gained from cashews.

 Let’s take a look at the benefits you can get from eating cashews as part of your diet.

 Funny enough, cashews are actually not a nut!

-Rather, cashews are actually seeds that are found at the bottom of the cashew apple, which is the fruit of the cashew tree native to Brazil.
+Instead, cashews are actually seeds that are found at the bottom of the cashew apple, which is the fruit of the cashew tree native to Brazil.

-While it’s true that cashews, like most nuts, can be a great addition to your diet, it’s important understand their macro content.
+While it’s true that cashews, like most nuts, can be a great addition to your diet, it’s important to understand their macro content.

 When you take a look at the macros of cashews in isolation, they’re a decent match for the keto diet.

-A 1 oz. serving of cashews contains:
+A 1 oz serving of cashews contains: